nathanfleet/sneaker-sphere/README.md

 Install Node.js
 Clone repo and run "npm install" to install dependencies

-"npm start" runs app on localhost:3000
+"npm start" to start front end

+cd into api directory and run : node index.js to start backend